funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/patterns-specification/patterns-specification.md

 ```

-After deployment, everything works great, but here’s another business requirement:
+After deployment, everything works great, but here's another business requirement:

-Many of our customers don’t log often, so let’s check every week if they are fit to become a premium customer and send them an email.
+Many of our customers don't log often, so let's check every week if they are fit to become a premium customer and send them an email.

 So implementation could look like this: